chrisjones-hmcts/llama3-fork/README.md

 ## Setup

-In a conda env with pytorch / cuda available, run
+In a conda env with pytorch / cuda available, run:
 ```
 pip install -r requirements.txt
 ```
-Then in this repository
+Then in this repository:
 ```
 pip install -e .
 ```